texnixe/Kirby-RelatedPages/README.md

 ### Installation

+Kirby 1: Save the file `RelatedPages.php.V1` as `RelatedPages.php` into the plugins folder of Kirby 1.

-Save this file into the plugins folder of Kirby.
+Kirby 2: Save the file `RelatedPages.php.V2` as `RelatedPages.php` into the plugins folder of Kirby 2.

 ### Basic usage